-The ex-factory weight of the load compartment sliding door for each vehicle model and wheelbase, and additional weights for some items of special equipment, is listed in Chapter 6.2.6 Side wall, windows, doors and flaps ( $\rightarrow$ page 113).
+The ex-factory weight of the load compartment sliding door for each vehicle model and wheelbase, and additional weights for some items of special equipment, is listed in Chapter 6.2.6 Side wall, windows, doors and flaps (\rightarrow page 111).
+The delta corresponds to the maximum permissible additional weight on the sliding door to the load compartment.

 Certain weights must be added to the basic equipment depending on the special equipment installed.